 The key technical challenges involved in implementing navigation functionality will be reliable detection of walkable surfaces (humans don't walk on tables!) and graceful adaptation to changes in the environment (humans don't walk through closed doors!).
-The mesh may require some processing before it is usable for path-planning and navigation by a virtual character.
+The mesh may require some processing before it's usable for path-planning and navigation by a virtual character.
 Smoothing the mesh and removing hallucinations may help avoid characters becoming stuck.
-You may also wish to drastically simplify the mesh in order to speed up your character's path-planning and navigation calculations.
-These challenges have received a great deal of attention in the development of videogame technology, and there is a wealth of available research literature on these topics.
+You may also wish to drastically simplify the mesh to speed up your character's path-planning and navigation calculations.
+These challenges have received a great deal of attention in the development of video game technology, and there's a wealth of available research literature on these topics.

-Note that the built-in NavMesh functionality in Unity cannot be used with spatial mapping surfaces.
-This is because spatial mapping surfaces are not known until the application starts, whereas NavMesh data files need to be generated from source assets ahead of time.
-Also note that, the spatial mapping system will not provide information about surfaces very far away from the user's current location.
-So the application must 'remember' surfaces itself if it is to build a map of a very large area.
+The built-in NavMesh functionality in Unity cannot be used with spatial mapping surfaces.
+This is because spatial mapping surfaces aren't known until the application starts, but NavMesh data files need to be generated from source assets ahead of time.
+Also note that, the spatial mapping system won't provide information about surfaces far away from the user's current location.
+So the application must 'remember' surfaces itself if it's to build a map of a large area.

-Most of the time it is appropriate for spatial surfaces to be invisible; to minimize visual clutter and let the real world speak for itself.
-However, sometimes it is useful to visualize spatial mapping surfaces directly, despite the fact that their real-world counterparts are already visible.
+Most of the time it's appropriate for spatial surfaces to be invisible; to minimize visual clutter and let the real world speak for itself.
+However, sometimes it's useful to visualize spatial mapping surfaces directly, despite their real-world counterparts being visible.